terminal-nerds/website/CONTRIBUTING.md

 ### [Coding style guidelines]

 We focus on **code readability**.
 Take a look at our 📔 [coding style guidelines] on our Wiki page for some hints.
-This will also save our time during the Code Reviewing _(Pull Requests)_ process.
+This will also save your time during the Code Reviewing _(Pull Requests)_ process.

 [coding style guidelines]: https://github.com/terminal-nerds/terminal-nerd/wiki/coding-style-guidelines